• Skip to primary navigation

 🥗 Serving suggestions

-Try pairing your frozen chamoyada treat with a warm and crispy antojito:
+Try pairing your frozen chamoyada treat with a warm and crispy antojito like one of these:

 🥤 How to eat a mangonada